(Terms of Office: 1 July 2017 to 30 June 2020)

-Dr. Louis Ng is currently Deputy Director of Leisure and Cultural Services Department, the Government of Hong Kong SAR.
-He is responsible for the overall direction and oversight of culture related services managed by the Department, ranging from heritage preservation, museums, performing arts, visual arts and library service.
+Dr. Louis Ng is appointed as the Museum Director of the Hong Kong Palace Museum.
+He will be responsible for developing the museum’s strategic vision, exhibitions and programming as well as managing its collections, exhibitions, educational functions, audience-building strategies, operations, fundraising and financial management.
+From 2014 to 2019, Dr. Ng served as the Deputy Director (Culture) of Leisure and Cultural Services Department, the Government of Hong Kong SAR.
+He was responsible for the overall direction and oversight of culture related services managed by the Department, ranging from heritage preservation, museums, performing arts, visual arts and library service.
 He obtained his BA, MPhil and PhD from the Chinese University of Hong Kong and a Graduate Diploma in Museum Studies from University of Sydney.
-His research and publications focus on Hong Kong history and cultural heritage management.
+His research and publications focused on Hong Kong history and cultural heritage management.

 Prof Sin had been teaching at the Department of Chinese (now School of Chinese), The University of Hong Kong since 1975.
 His research areas include Chinese paleography, phonology, etymology, excavated texts, Yue dialects, and the Zuozhuan etc. He was Head of the Department of Chinese (later the School of Chinese) from 1998 to 2007.
 He was Hon-Yin and Suet-Fong Chan Professor in Chinese since 2005, and received the “Outstanding Supervisor Award” in 2006.
 Prof. Sin is currently Vice President (Academic) and Dean of Arts at the Hong Kong Nang Yan College of Higher Education; Honorary Professor, School of Chinese, The University of Hong Kong; Fellow, Hong Kong Institute for the Humanities and Social Sciences, The University of Hong Kong; Academic Advisory Committee Member, Institute of Chinese Literature and Philosophy, Academia Sinica; Honorary Researcher, Tsinghua University; Associate Director of Academic Committee, School of Chinese Classics, Qufu Normal University; Honorary Professor, Nankai University; Honorary Professor, Xiangtan University; Adjunct Professor, Southwest Jiaotong University; Honorary Professor, Northeast Normal University; Editor-in-chief, Nang Yan Journal; Editorial Board member, Zhongguo yuwen; Editorial Board member, Zhongguo jingxue; Editorial Board member, Sino-Humanitas; member of the Advisory Committee, Bulletin of the Institute of Chinese Literature and Philosophy, Academia Sinica and the Nantah Journal of Chinese Language and Culture; member of the Advisory Committee and the Editorial Board, Literature and Philosophy; Advisor, Journal of Oriental Studies; and Academic Advisor, Bulletin of the Jao Tsung-I Academy of Sinology.
 He has published more than 180 academic papers, in addition to monographs such as Zhongguo yuwen lungao, Wenzi xungu conggao, Zuozhuanxue lunji, and Mianzhai xiaoxue luncong.